Whang Od, the last of the Mambabatoks…

 To get to Buscalan, Whang Od’s village, you must first travel to Bontoc – an easy jump from Sagada or an overnight bus from Manila.

-From Bontoc, you can catch a daily jeepny from outside ‘Dereyk’s Restaurant’, just up from the police station, that costs 150 pesos, and will take you to the turning point near Buscalan.
-The jeepny usually leaves sometime between 1pm and 2pm.
+From Bontoc, you can catch a daily jeepney from outside ‘Dereyk’s Restaurant’, just up from the police station, that costs 150 pesos, and will take you to the turning point near Buscalan.
+The jeepney usually leaves some time between 1 pm and 2 pm.
 It is well worth riding on top; you will be rewarded with stunning views.

-The jeepny should take you off the main road and up to the trailhead where you can begin the hike to Buscalan village, home of Whang Od.
+The jeepney should take you off the main road and up to the trailhead where you can begin the hike to Buscalan Village, home of Whang Od.

 Staying in Buscalan – July 2016 Update